 Mild cognitive impairment

-Some of these disorders can be reversed with treatment.
-They include the following:
+Less common causes of memory loss that can be reversed with treatment include the following:

 Evaluation of Memory Loss

 The highest priority when evaluating memory loss is

 To identify delirium and other reversible causes, which require rapid treatment

 The evaluation then focuses on distinguishing the few cases of mild cognitive impairment and early dementia from the greater number with age-associated memory impairment or simply normal forgetfulness.

 Full evaluation for dementia Diagnosis Dementia is chronic, global, usually irreversible deterioration of cognition.
 Diagnosis is clinical; laboratory and imaging tests are usually used to identify treatable causes.
 Treatment is... read more usually requires more time than the 20 to 30 minutes that is commonly allotted for an office visit.

 History should, when possible, be taken from the patient and family members separately.
 Cognitively impaired patients may not be able to provide a detailed, accurate history, and family members may not feel free to give a candid history with the patient listening.

 History of present illness should include a description of the specific types of memory loss (eg, forgetting words or names, getting lost) and their onset, severity, and progression.
 The clinician should determine how much symptoms affect day-to-day function at work and at home.
 Important associated findings involve changes in language use, eating, sleeping, and mood.